Dyslexia –Frequently Asked

 Dyslexia is

-considered to be a type of specific learning disability and
+considered to be a specific learning disorder and

 research has found there is a high probability that

-Consider the impact of being asked to copy reams from the board every day when the print is moving and blurring or being asked to follow a list of instructions when after the first 2 you can’t retain any more.
+Consider the impact of being asked to copy reams from the board every day or being asked to follow a list of instructions when after the first 2 you can’t retain any more.
 What about being asked to write a story or an essay when you can’t spell or have no idea how to organise your writing?
 And worse; how about having to stand up and read in front or your peers or being asked to come to the front of the class and write on the board?

 have spoken to, or read about, say that they resorted to